Mental fitness: what it is and how to improve it

 Social: building strong connections and support networks.
 This helps combat loneliness.

-Financial: feeling in control of your finances and able to deal with money stress.
+Financial: feeling in control of your finances and able to deal with money pressures.

 Physical: ability to reduce the risk of illness through sleep, diet, exercise and brain health.